federicascolari8/PythonProject_Other/README.md

 <br/>

 ##interac_plotter.py
-Module designed for the creation of the map used to indicate the location of the collected samples and the interactive plots for the comparison of the results.
+Module containing the `InteractivePlotter` Class.
+It has been designed for the creation of the map, used to indicate the location of the collected samples, and the interactive plots necessary for the comparison of the results of the statistical analysis.
+Here below the description of the methods defined in the `InteractivePlotter` Class:

 ### `convert_coordinates()`